AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/static-lists/push-clone.md

 >
 >* [Create an API User](/help/marketo/product-docs/administration/users-and-roles/create-an-api-only-user.md) in Marketo.
 >* Then, go to **Admin** > **Launchpoint**.
 Find the name of the role you just created and click **View Details**.
 Copy and save the info in **Client ID** and **Client Secret**, as you'll need it for this feature.
+>* In Marketo, create a static list, or find and select one you've already created.
+You'll need its ID.

 1. Log in to [Adobe Experience Platform](https://experience.adobe.com/).